 (3) A prescribed appointor that is served with an application for adjudication made under subsection (1) must comply with section 28.

+[Section 26 amended by No. 55 of 2016 s.
+8.]

 27. Responding to application for adjudication

-(1) Within 14 days after the date on which a party to a construction contract is served with an application for adjudication, the party must prepare a written response to the application and serve it on —
+(1) Within 10 business days after the date on which a party to a construction contract is served with an application for adjudication, the party must prepare a written response to the application and serve it on —

 (a) the applicant and on any other party that has been served with the application; and